Bob Simon: Career

 He didn't just witness history, he strived to understand it.
 Yes, he was fearless when bullets were flying, but he also never blinked when staring down a despot or thug in an interview ...
 He knew when he was being lied to or toyed with, and rather than shirk from the challenge, he would embrace it and become more determined to expose the truth ...
 There was no issue he couldn't cover, no story he couldn't tell.

 His numerous award-winning stories during his 47-year career took him throughout the world: He won his fourth Peabody Award along with an Emmy Award for covering the world's only all-black symphony in Africa, and won his 27th Emmy for broadcasting details about an orchestra in Paraguay that could only afford to make their instruments out of trash.
 Simon reported from Pakistan after their earthquakes and later from Japan after the 2011 earthquake in Fukushima, which led to a tsunami and nuclear disaster.
 He has also won Emmy Awards for his reporting from Vietnam (two awards), Lebanon, Cambodia, Saudi Arabia, India, and China.

 War zone stories covered by Simon include conflicts in Portugal, Cyprus, the Falkland Islands, the Persian Gulf, Yugoslavia, Grenada, Somalia, and Haiti.
 After the 1994 Olympic Winter Games in Norway, he earned an Emmy for covering the attempt by Mossad, Israel's secret intelligence agency, to avenge the deaths of Israeli athletes at the Munich Olympics in 1972.
 And during the 1998 Olympic Winter Games in Nagano, Japan, he delivered a 30-minute report on Louis Zamperini, an American Olympic runner who survived World War II as a Japanese prisoner of war.
 For the story, Simon received a Sports Emmy.

 In 2011, Simon was granted access to Mount Athos and made a two-part 60 Minutes report on the monks.

 Personal life

 Simon married Françoise Anne-Marie in 1966, whom he met when he studied in France while on a Fulbright scholarship.
-They had one daughter, Tanya, who later became a producer for 48 Hours and 60 Minutes, with both collaborating on several stories for the latter series, for which as of 2025 is now the executive producer.
+They had one daughter, Tanya, who later became a producer for 48 Hours and 60 Minutes, with both collaborating on several stories for the latter series.

 Death

 On February 11, 2015, Simon was discovered unconscious with severe head injuries in a car crash on the West Side Highway of Manhattan, New York.
 His for-hire driver had lost control, resulting in a collision with another vehicle.
 Simon was extracted from the roof of the limo by rescue workers and transported to St. Luke's–Roosevelt Hospital, where he died a short time later.
 The for-hire driver, who survived the crash, had his driver's license suspended nine times between 2011 and Simon's death.
+Simon's widow Françoise Anne-Marie filed a wrongful death action against Skyline Credit Line Limousine, which was settled in August 2017 for an undisclosed amount.